coccon/proffastpylot/docs/usage.md

 # Usage

 ## Content

-1. Run the Sodankyla "out-of-the-box" example
-2. General use
+1. General use
 	- Input file creation
 	- Starting the run
-3. Special case: Process spectra directly
+2. Special case: Process spectra directly
+3. Folder Structure

-## 1. Run the Sodankyla "out-of-the-box" example
+## 1. General use

-prfPylot comes with the ready to use example `example/run.py`.
+**Ready-to-use Example**
+We explain the usage of the PROFFASTpylot with the help of an example from Sodankyla which is provided as `example/run.py`.
-At the first run, it downloads the example interferogram, map- and pressure files automatically.
+The example input data (i.e. the example interferogram, map- and pressure files) are downloaded automatically when running `run.py` the first time.
 Furthermore, it generates the `input_sodankyla_example.yml` file matching the paths on your computer.

-By the use of this script the general use of the prfPylot is explained in the next section.

-## 2. General use

-We explain the usage of the prfPylot with the help of an example from Sodankyla which is provided as `example/run.py`.
-The example input data are downloaded automatically when running `run.py` the first time.

 It is a ready to use example where all needed input files are downloaded and created automatically.